 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).

 - More modern: Was introduced somewhat (7 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the PEN-F emerges as the winner of the contest (7 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the PEN-F comes out slightly ahead of the G85 (7 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons